Leupold RX 1600i TBR Review & Buying Guide For 2023

 The reasoning behind the armor coating is totally understandable.
 If it was made out of mere plastic with a slippery coating outside then you would have a hard time holding in single-handedly.
 The rubber coating is a common feature to improve the durability of a product.

 That doesn’t mean it’s a bad material to make the body out of.
 The rangefinder is tested to be fully waterproof.
 You can use it under heavy rain and sun.
 You won’t be seeing any dent or water inside the rangefinder anytime soon.
-In short, you got strong housing to play with.
+In short, you have strong housing to play with.

 Optics Quality

 The key feature of a rangefinder.
 If the optics aren’t even good what will you work with?
-That’s why Leupold pays extra care when it comes downs to the optic.
+That’s why Leupold pays extra care when it comes down to the optic.
 They are known to provide some of the best lens and lens coatings in the scope industry.

 That’s why most of the time their scopes aren’t cheap.
 It’s true here too.
 The Leupold RX-1600i isn’t cheap.
-But when you compare the specs with other rangefinders it annihilates any sub 500$ rangefinder.
+But when you compare the specs with other rangefinders it annihilates any sub-500 rangefinder.

 If you have read the specs shit you will know what I am talking about.
 Don’t worry the 6x zoom isn’t a con.
 We will talk about that in a bit.
 The optics of this rangefinder is fully multi-coated.